Hungary Davis Cup team: 1995–1996 Season

 The team was at its rise under the leadership of team captain and coach János Benyik.
 With his help the team reached the highest level group of Davis Cup and achieved remarkable victories over notable teams.

 In 1995 the team had only one match because of their previous relegation from World Group.
 In the Euro/African Group I 1st Round they passed through Portugal and get a way back to the elite.
 The match took place in the Vasas stadium in Budapest.
 The Portugal tennis didn't soared at the moment with none of the native players inside the top 100.
 Their highest ranked player didn't step on court this time (N. Marques) thus all the engageable players were around the top 200 (actually 2 and 4 places inside the top 200, while the reserve player was 9 spots behind the top 250).
 However, in doubles they were much better (Köves/Markovits-Couto/Cunha-Silva) and because of the Davis Cup match up rules the lowest ranked Hungarian player had to beat his highest and better Portugal counterpart (Krocskó-Cunha-Silva).
-Contrary to the expectations these two matches was won by Hungary and was completed by the third win at the fourth rubber by Sándor Noszály over Joao Cunha-Silva (the two frontmen).
+Contrary to the expectations these two matches was won by Hungary and was completed by the third win at the fourth rubber by Sándor Noszály over João Cunha-Silva (the two frontmen).
 The group advanced again to the play-offs (called World Group – Qualifying 1st round).

 The biggest accomplishment of this team was the qualification to the World Group in a Play-off tie against the Australian team, whose rank and seed weren't determined by the actual Davis Cup rules, can be described the best by their flawless performance in the play-offs (thus this marked the first time for them to ever falling out of the World Group) and by the total Davis Cup champion titles they'd got (26 final victories, more than any other nation).
 World number one doubles partners Mark Woodforde-Todd Woodbridge (whose singles rank were #39-#36 respectively) were accompanied by Patrick Rafter (#46), Mark Philippoussis (#84) and coach John Newcombe and Tony Roche to Hungary.
 They left out of the stack 1993 finalist member Richard Fromberg (who became active again after two years break) and Jason Stoltenberg due to his shoulder injury.